Ohtuproju2021syksy/Discord-Bot-better/README.md

 PREFIX=!
 ```

-Make your own discord server.
+Make your own Discord Server.
 You can find instructions [here](./documentation/discordserver.md).

-Make your own discord bot.
+Make your own Discord Bot.
 You can find instructions [here](./documentation/setupmainbot.md).

 ### Running bot in command line